ibm-cloud-docs/containers/cs_planning.md

 - [Leveraging the capabilities of the service and Kubernetes to ensure high availability of apps](cs_planning.html#highly_available_apps)
 - [Adding or removing capacity by using the CLI to add or remove worker nodes](cs_cli_reference.html#cs_worker_add)
 - [Creating public and private VLANs in IBM Cloud infrastructure (SoftLayer) for network isolation of your cluster ![External link icon](../icons/launch-glyph.svg "External link icon")](https://knowledgelayer.softlayer.com/topic/vlans)
 - [Ensuring that all worker nodes have network connectivity to the Kubernetes master URL](cs_security.html#opening_ports) <p>**Note**: If a worker node has both public and private VLANs, then network connectivity is configured.
-If the worker node has a private VLAN only set up, then a vyatta is required to provide network connectivity.</p>
+If the worker node has a private VLAN only set up, then a Vyatta is required to provide network connectivity.</p>
 - [Updating the master kube-apiserver and worker nodes when Kubernetes major or minor version updates are available](cs_cluster.html#cs_cluster_update)
 - [Taking action to recover troubled worker nodes by running `kubectl` commands, such as `cordon` or `drain`, and by running `bx cs` commands, such as `reboot`, `reload`, or `delete`](cs_cli_reference.html#cs_worker_reboot)
 - [Adding or removing additional subnets in IBM Cloud infrastructure (SoftLayer) as needed](cs_cluster.html#cs_cluster_subnet)